Promote Your Blog with 11 Time-Tested Digital Marketing Strategies

 Your readers are not going to magically appear on your blog, with a cup of coffee in hand, eagerly awaiting your creative genius to appear in the form of a blog post.

-You are going to need to know how to market your content so you can tell them why they should visit your website.
+You’re going to need to know how to promote your content so you can tell them why they should visit your website.

 The thing about Internet marketing is that you have tons of options available to you – so many so, that you can start to feel overwhelmed for which approach to take.